- Launch DateMay 05, 2018

 - Mission TypeLander/Rover

-InSight is a NASA Discovery Program mission that will place a single geophysical lander on Mars to study its deep interior.
+InSight is a NASA Discovery Program mission that has placed a single geophysical lander on Mars to study its deep interior.
 The mission is not just a Mars explorer, it will address one of the most fundamental issues of planetary and solar system science – understanding the processes that shaped the rocky planets of the inner solar system (including Earth) more than four billion years ago.

 Relevance to Astrobiology